-Cheesy Tuscan Sausage Dip is guaranteed to be your new go-to party recipe.
+Cheesy Tuscan Sausage Dip is guaranteed to be your new party appetizer.
 So much flavor is packed into this easy, creamy dip…people will surely be asking for the recipe.

 I am not going to have a lot of words here today, except MAKE.THIS.
 I generally try not to be so bossy…I mean, you do you…but in the case of this recipe, I urge you to do the right thing and make it.
 You will thank me.